 Ascension (2013) is a British short horror film and the directorial debut of James Hart.
 The screenplay has been adapted from a short story written by Dave Jeffrey from the anthology Alt-Zombie.
 Filmed in Redditch, during the cold winter of 2013, Ascension tells the tale of a post-apocalyptic world where survivors are few and far between and puts forward strong ideas of community and a breakdown in modern society, echoing back to the Second World War, with everything on ration and people sticking together through hardship.

 We are then introduced to Ascension’s protagonists Joe (Derek Melling) and Annie (Jacky Fellows), two survivors who are determined to find others to bring back a sense of community spirit (“The Blakewell Spirit”).
-In a time of crisis the characters still manage to maintain a sense of humor, which is seen throughout the film and is an example of the witty writing in Jeffrey’s script.
+In a time of crisis, the characters still manage to maintain a sense of humor, which is seen throughout the film and is an example of the witty writing in Jeffrey’s script.
 Our protagonists are joined by Tom (Laurence Saunders) before setting off into the wilderness in the hope of finding others.
-The characters share a believable dynamic and its clear there is a strong bond and trust between them.
+The characters share a believable dynamic and it’s clear there is a strong bond and trust between them.
 On their search they come across brother and sister Alex (Debbie Nicholls), Carl (Sam Knight) and their leader Eddie (Mark Rathbone) who appears as the main antagonist.
-In a Western-style stand off the characters attempt to convince each other they can be trusted which keeps the audience on the edge-of-their-seats and allows for some intense and confrontational moments as well as ambiguity, nothing is clear cut in regards to who are the good guys and who are the bad?
+In a Western-style standoff the characters attempt to convince each other they can be trusted which keeps the audience on the edge-of-their-seats and allows for some intense and confrontational moments as well as ambiguity, nothing is clear cut in regards to who are the good guys and who are the bad?
 Without revealing anymore, the film concludes with a shocking and heart-wrenching twist that is sure to leave the audience satisfied.

 Ascension sets itself apart from other texts within the Zombie sub-genre in several ways.
 Its a very character-driven piece and develops each individual well, providing a lot of empathy for them.
 The actors are all brilliantly cast and put a lot of heart into the material.
 It gets the audience on a psychological level, questioning how we ourselves would react if in the same situation and allows an understanding of the motives involved.
-Another interesting aspect is the film isn’t overly gory and doesn’t feature many zombies which differentiates it in a major way, proving that horror can work well as a backdrop with high drama as the main focus.
+Another interesting aspect is the film isn’t overly gory and doesn’t feature many zombies that differentiate it in a major way, proving that horror can work well as a backdrop with high drama as the main focus.
 Isolation is a key theme and its represented well through the location.
 It could be said that Ascension is the coldest zombie film out there due to the weather conditions the cast and crew worked in!

 There is some stunning cinematography, particularly the aerial shots near the beginning.
-For a thirty minute film, Ascension manages to convey a lot but still leaves you wanting more which demonstrates that its done its job.
-To conclude, Ascension is an emotionally-charged, good humored horror story, with well written characters, strong actors, breathtaking cinematography and good direction.
+For a thirty-minute film, Ascension manages to convey a lot but still leaves you wanting more which demonstrates that its done its job.
+To conclude, Ascension is an emotionally-charged, good-humored horror story, with well-written characters, strong actors, breathtaking cinematography and good direction.
 Venomous Little Man Productions should be proud of their efforts and hopefully have more wonderful work to come.